Researching Multilingually at the borders of Language, the Body, Law and the State

 Nazmi Al-Masri – Associate Professor of Language Teacher Education for TEFL at the Islamic University of Gaza, Palestine

-Sarah Craig – Senior Lecturer in the School of Law at the University of Glasgow
+Sarah Craig – former Senior Lecturer in the School of Law at the University of Glasgow

 Dr Robert Gibb – Lecturer in Sociology at the University of Glasgow

 David Gramling – Associate Professor of German Studies at the University of Arizona, USA